Ozone Library

 WHY USE OZONE?

-- Oxidation of organic color and odor compounds
+- Oxidation of organic colour and odour compounds

 - Microflocculation improves water clarity